wprender/cloudbreak-docs/docs/aws.md

 cluster node --REMOVE  --hostgroup host_group_slave_1 --adjustment -2
 ```

-**Terminate cluster and stack**

-You can **upscale your selected stack** if you need more instances to your infrastructure:
+## Cluster termination

+You can terminate running or stopped clusters with
 ```
-stack node --ADD --instanceGroup host_group_slave_1 --adjustment 6
+stack terminate --name myawsstack
 ```

+>**IMPORTANT** Always use Cloudbreak to terminate the cluster.
+If that fails for some reason, try to delete the
+CloudFormation stack first.
+Instances are started in an Auto Scaling Group so they may be restarted if you terminate an instance manually!

+Sometimes Cloudbreak cannot synchronize it's state with the cluster state at the cloud provider and the cluster can't
+ be terminated.
+In this case the `Forced termination` option on the Cloudbreak Web UI can help to terminate the cluster
+  at the Cloudbreak side. **If it has happened:**

+1. You should check the related resources at the AWS CloudFormation
+2. If it is needed you need to manually remove resources from there.

 ## Silent mode

-With Cloudbreak shell you can execute script files as well.
-A script file contains cloudbreak shell commands and can be executed with the `script` cloudbreak shell command
+With Cloudbreak Shell you can execute script files as well.
+A script file contains shell commands and can
+be executed with the `script` cloudbreak shell command

 ```
 script <your script file>
 ```

-or with the `cbd util cloudbreak-shell-quiet` `cbd` command:
+or with the `cbd util cloudbreak-shell-quiet` command

 ```
 cbd util cloudbreak-shell-quiet < example.sh
 ```

+>**IMPORTANT** You have to copy all your files into the `cbd` working directory, what you would like to use in shell.
+ For example if your `cbd` working directory is ~/cloudbreak-deployment then copy your script file to here.

-## Example
+### Example

-The following example creates a hadoop cluster with `hdp-small-default` blueprint on M3Xlarge instances with 2X100G attached disks on `default-aws-network` network using `all-services-port` security group.
-You should copy your ssh public key file into your `cbd` working directory with name `id_rsa.pub` and change the `<arn role>` part with your arn role.
+The following example creates a Hadoop cluster with `hdp-small-default` blueprint on M4Xlarge instances with 2X100G
+attached disks on `default-aws-network` network using `all-services-port` security group.
+You should copy your ssh
+public key file into your `cbd` working directory with name `id_rsa.pub` and change the `<arn role>` part with your arn role.

 ```
-credential create --EC2 --description description --name my-aws-credential --roleArn <arn role> --sshKeyPath id_rsa.pub credential select --name my-aws-credential template create --EC2 --name awstemplate --description aws-template --instanceType M3Xlarge --volumeSize 100 --volumeCount 2 blueprint select --name hdp-small-default instancegroup configure --instanceGroup cbgateway --nodecount 1 --templateName awstemplate instancegroup configure --instanceGroup host_group_master_1 --nodecount 1 --templateName awstemplate
+credential create --AWS --description description --name my-aws-credential --roleArn <arn role> --sshKeyPath id_rsa.pub credential select --name my-aws-credential template create --AWS --name awstemplate --description aws-template --instanceType m4.xlarge --volumeSize 100 --volumeCount 2 blueprint select --name hdp-small-default instancegroup configure --instanceGroup cbgateway --nodecount 1 --templateName awstemplate instancegroup configure --instanceGroup host_group_master_1 --nodecount 1 --templateName awstemplate